The Swastika - The Future for a Symbol of Great Good and Ultimate Evil

 We have seen how the swastika has had at least four broad significances in history.
 It was for thousands of years a symbol revered by ancient civilisations who each saw in it a special meaning.
 Then for a brief half century it became a symbol of good luck and a link to our cultural past throughout Europe and in America.
 Then it became a symbol to be hated and despised more than any other which has ever existed after it was adopted and paraded by the Nazi Party.
 And yet throughout all of these times the swastika has continued to be revered by three of the world's major faiths as a holy symbol.
 This is the confused and ambiguous world of the swastika today.
 A symbol vilified in the west, yet revered by many in Asia.

 Inevitably this great divide in the way the swastika is seen, has led to some awkward misunderstandings which might even be considered humorous, were it not for the fact that such strong emotions are involved.
 One Hindu priest relates the story of a wedding he presided over between a Hindu girl and a Jewish man.
-Unsurprisingly, half of the congregation were Jewish, but at one point the mother of the Hindu girl presented a good luck cloth to be held between the happy couple.
-A traditional and warm hearted custom - except that the cloth in question had a huge red swastika in the middle!
+Unsurprisingly, half of the congregation were Jewish, but at one point the mother of the Hindu girl presented a good luck cloth to be symbolically held between the happy couple.
+A traditional and warm hearted custom - except that the cloth had a huge red swastika in the middle!

 On another occasion a Hindu family in America wanted to build a new house, but first they had a large swastika drawn on the ground as an auspicious symbol.
 Cue a neighbour's phone call to the local police thinking a neo-Nazi cult was moving in.